How we decide when to grit the roads

 After gritting, no promise can be given that roads will always remain clear of ice or snow.
 Forecasts are only prediction of the future.
 They are mostly very accurate, but they can change at times.
 Falling temperatures after rain is always a problem.
 It takes around 2 hours for an entire grit run.
 If we have to wait for rain to clear before we salt, wet roads may freeze before they are salted.
 We can’t salt during rain as the salt would be washed away.

-In severe cold weather below -8ºC, ice will still form.
+In weather below -8ºC, ice will still form.
 The salt won’t be able to stop this.

 Gritters will be sent out after review of the forecast and actual conditions.
 They are sent at appropriate times, round the clock to ensure that roads are treated before the road temperature drops.
 We will try to salt before peak hour traffic in the morning and after peak hour traffic in the evening.
 This means the gritters are out when the roads are less busy.